bigdoods/bimportal-old/README.md

 Use this command to shut down the running machine Vagrant is managing.

 Vagrant will first attempt to gracefully shut down the machine by running the guest OS shutdown mechanism.
-If this fails, or if the ```bash --force ``` flag is specified, Vagrant will effectively just shut off power to the machine.
+If this fails, or if the ``` --force ``` flag is specified, Vagrant will effectively just shut off power to the machine.

 ```bash
 $ vagrant halt